levigutt/testsimple-php/readme.md

-# simple testing framework for php
+# SIMPLE TESTING FRAMEWORK FOR PHP

 inspired by [Test::Simple](https://metacpan.org/pod/Test::Simple) for perl, but not intended to offer identical functionality.

-## background
+## BACKGROUND

-I made this because [PHPUnit](https://phpunit.de/) often feels like overkill for smaller projects.
+I made this because [PHPUnit](https://phpunit.de/) often feels like overkill for smaller projects, and like a poor fit for projects that are not writn in OO-style.

 I considered [Peridot/Leo](https://github.com/peridot-php/leo) but could not get it to work on php8 (it also has not been updated in a while).